-Romans 8:11 is often interpreted in light of Ezekiel 37:1-14 to suggest that the resurrected saints are to receive glorified, eternal earthly bodies at the resurrection.
+Romans 8:11 and Job 19:25-26 are often interpreted in light of Ezekiel 37:1-14 to suggest that the resurrected saints are to receive glorified, eternal earthly bodies at the resurrection.
 In Ezekiel 37, Ezekiel is given a vision of a valley of dry bones.
 God then issues the following command to the prophet in vs. 4-6:

 Prophesy to these bones and say to them, ‘Dry bones, hear the word of the Lord!
 This is what the Sovereign Lord says to these bones: I will make breath enter you, and you will come to life.
 I will attach tendons to you and make flesh come upon you and cover you with skin; I will put breath in you, and you will come to life.’

 Ezekiel does as he is told and the bones receive flesh and come to life.
 After reading these verses, one might be easily tempted to believe that at the resurrection the departed saints are to receive glorified, eternal earthly bodies.
-The way in which Romans 8:11 is worded suggests two possible interpretations:
+The way in which Romans 8:11 and Job 19:25-26 are worded suggests two possible interpretations: